IPG-Automotive-UK/infofile-utils/README.md

 <details>
 <summary></b><code>getText</code></b></summary>
-Returns a text value from an infofile for a given key or an array of keys.
+Returns a text value from an infofile for a given keys or an array of keys.
 This is an array of strings are are split by newlines in the infofile.

 ### Getting a single text value from an infofile: